doppel0/zabbix-nextcloud-api/README.md

 # zabbix-nextcloud-api

-Nextcloud Monitoring API integration for Zabbix 3.4
+Nextcloud Monitoring API integration for Zabbix up to Version 6.0 LTS

 Needs curl to be installed on the Nextcloud server.